 The landscape of teaching and learning has changed following pandemic learning.
-While we recognize that students are still exhibiting both learning and social-emotional challenges, staff and leaders at Allendale Public Schools are well-prepared to support their needs.
-While much of this is a natural part of our existing approaches to support our APS students, the inclusion of additional support staff for the 2022-2023 school year should help to provide individualized, meaningful, and appropriate socio-emotional support for our students.
+While we can anticipate that students returning in the fall will exhibit both learning and social-emotional challenges, staff and leaders at Allendale Public Schools are well-prepared to support their needs.
+While much of this is a natural part of our existing approaches to support our APS students, the inclusion of additional support staff for the 23-24 school year will help to provide individualized, meaningful, and appropriate socio-emotional support for our students.

-APS will continue providing additional services to our students and families through OCSN staff at the ECC, Evergreen and the middle school.
+Much like 22-23, there are some meaningful programs that will continue to serve our students and their families.
+APS will continue OCSN at Evergreen and the middle school.